checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync.md

     parent: "Browser checks"
 ---

 Your Playwright and Puppeteer scripts should live in your code repository, so you can use your familiar tools & processes to write, debug and review code.
-Furthermore, you can manage your Browser checks' code alongside your application code, so updates to your webapp are always in sync with your checks.
+Furthermore, you can manage your Browser checks' code alongside your application code, so updates to your applications and sites are always in sync with your checks.

+{{<info >}}

-This feature is now in **public beta**.
+GitHub Sync is currently in **a public beta**.
+[Please provide feedback on GitHub](https://github.com/orgs/checkly/discussions/2).

+{{</info >}}

 ## Before we start: three concepts

-When setting up GitHub sync, you need to understand three concepts:
+To use GitHub sync, you need to understand three concepts:

-1. Linking a file in a repo tells Checkly ✨what code to sync✨!
+1. Linking a file in a repo tells Checkly **What code do you to sync**!
-2. Choosing a sync strategy tells Checkly ✨when and how to sync your code✨!
+2. Choosing a sync strategy tells Checkly **When do you want to sync your code**!
 3. Enabling a deployment trigger tell Checkly ✨when a deployment happened ✨ if you choose the "Sync on Deployment"-strategy

 > To use GitHub Sync, you need to have the [Checkly GitHub App installed](https://app.checklyhq.com/settings/account/integrations) in your GitHub account with the appropriate access to the repos you want to sync your code from.

 ## Linking file(s) from a repo

 After installing the Checkly GitHub App, the first step is to pick a repository and link an entry file to a Browser check.
 Create a new Browser check or navigate to an existing one and click the "Sync from GitHub" button.

 In the GitHub integration section...